 - · coupon;

 - · current price;

 - · current dividend yield;

 - · composite credit rating;

-- volume;
+- · volume:

 - · market value outstanding; and

 - dividend rights (e.g., cumulative dividends).

 ETFs.
 For the ETF segment of the portfolio, the sponsor selected a basket of "laddered" target-maturity, fixed-income ETFs that it believes has the potential to meet the trust's investment objective.
 No more than 5% of the overall trust portfolio will consist of ETFs that invest primarily in high yield ("junk") corporate bonds as of the time of selection.
 Each ETF held by the trust invests substantially all of its assets in corporate bonds and seeks investment results that generally correspond to a certain index designed to represent the performance of a held-to-maturity portfolio of corporate bonds with an effective maturity date in a particular calendar year.
-Each ETF held by the trust includes in its name a designated year of maturity (from 2025 through 2026, respectively) and will terminate on or about the end of such calendar year (subject to change at the determination of the ETF's board of trustees).
+Each ETF held by the trust includes in its name a designated year of maturity (from 2027 through 2028, respectively) and will terminate on or about the end of such calendar year (subject to change at the determination of the ETF's board of trustees).
 The effective maturity date of a bond is its actual maturity or, in the case of callable securities, the effective maturity of the security is determined by the rule-based methodology developed by the associated index provider.
 In the final six months of the ETFs' operations, they will transition to cash and cash equivalents to ultimately liquidate and distribute cash to investors.
 The trust will terminate prior to the scheduled termination of any ETF held by the trust, but certain ETFs may be in their winding down stage during the trust's life.

-As a result of the strategy selection process, the trust is considered to be concentrated in securities issued by companies in the financial services and real estate sectors.
+As a result of the strategy selection process, the trust is considered to be concentrated in securities issued by companies in the financials sector.
 In addition, the trust and certain funds may invest in securities of companies located in "emerging markets."
+It is a fundamental policy of the trust that under normal market conditions, at least 80% of the trust's net assets will be invested in preferred securities.